Crappie Fishing Tips and Techniques

 On your next cast you can start the retrieve early by subtracting from your count and reeling.
 This will keep your jig off the bottom and out of possible snags.
 You locate fish at different levels in the water column by changing up the count.
 Take note of the count when you do catch a fish and you can be very successful.

 If the water is deep enough, you can drop your jig straight down off the side of the boat to catch crappie.
-Us a similar technique to casting to determine depth and locate fish.
+Using a similar technique to casting to determine depth and locate fish.
 A fish finder can be a very valuable tool as you can see what depth the fish are located at below your boat.
 With some locators, you can even see your jig on the display.
 Once you drop your jig to the correct depth you can try different things to entice the bite.
 You can simply leave it steady, or you can twitch it to give it some action.
 Sometimes only a slight drop of the jig, or movement left and right, will be the factor to success.

 Long Line Trolling

 Long line trolling is where you pull jigs (or even crank baits) behind your boat at anywhere from .8 MPH to 2.5 MPH.
-You use anywhere from a few rods to 16 rods, depending the size of your boat and the number of fishermen you have on board (depending on what local laws allow).
-The rods are held in rod holders as you troll across the lake.
+You use anywhere from a few rods to 16 rods, depending the size of your boat and the number of fishermen you have on board (depending on what local laws allow) The rods are held in rod holders as you troll across the lake.
 This technique can be awfully complicated as there are many variables.
 You have to consider the weight of your jig, diameter of your line, the speed of your boat, and the length of line you have out in order to target fish at specific depths.
-Although this technique can be used year round, it’s best in the summer time when targeting crappie relating to a lakes thermocline.
+Although this technique can be used year round, it’s best in the summertime when targeting crappie related to a lakes thermocline.

 Dock shooting is where you sling or shoot a jig under actual docks.
 Docks provide crappie, shade and structure, so it’s a great place to look for them, especially in the warmer months.
 Think about it this way, they look at it like a big Lilly Pad.
 A place they can hang out in the shade on a hot summer day, and wait for bait fish to swim by.